dahak-metagenomics/dahak-taco/docs/Workflows.md

 taco ls <workflow-name>
 ```

-To run the workfow, use the workflow name as the verb:
+To run the workflow, use the workflow name as the verb:

 ```
 taco <workflow-name> [OPTIONS]